 Goods should be worn or carried as hand luggage unless they are liquids, gels or aerosols, or oversized or bulky goods which the airline require to be checked in.

-Goods to be carried in checked baggage must be presented to the Australian Border Force (ABF) Client Service Counter prior to check in to be sighted and verified by an ABF Officer.
+Goods that will be included as checked-in baggage must be presented to the Australian Border Force (ABF) Client Service Counter prior to check in to be sighted and verified by an ABF Officer.

 The ABF Client Service counter is open 2 hours prior to the scheduled departure time and is located near International Arrivals on the ground floor of the airport.

-After you have passed through departure immigration, go to the TRS facility located in the departures area, where you can lodge your claim.
+After you have passed through departure immigration, go to the TRS facility located in the international terminal, where you can lodge your TRS claim.

 To make sure you have enough time to make your TRS claim, you should complete your departure immigration clearance at least 90 minutes before the scheduled departure time of your flight.